-- (a) in the case of an individual-40 penalty units, or - (b) in the case of a body corporate-210 penalty units. - (2) A health and safety representative for workers at a workplace may request a review of an asbestos management plan if the representative reasonably believes that- - (a) a circumstance referred to in subclause (1)(a), (b) or (c) affects or may affect the health and safety of a member of the work group represented by the health and safety representative, and - (b) the person with management and control of the workplace has not adequately reviewed the asbestos management plan in response to the circumstance.
+- (a) for an individual-43 penalty units, or - (b) for a body corporate-217 penalty units. - (2) A health and safety representative for workers at a workplace may request a review of an asbestos management plan if the representative reasonably believes that- - (a) a circumstance referred to in subclause (1)(a), (b) or (c) affects or may affect the health and safety of a member of the work group represented by the health and safety representative, and - (b) the person with management and control of the workplace has not adequately reviewed the asbestos management plan in response to the circumstance.